selfdriven-services/selfdriven-business/docs/index.md

 ---

-## Abstract

 For centuries, business has been structured around *busy-ness*: the visible activity of people exchanging labour for value.
 Meetings, emails, logistics, paperwork, management layers, and administrative processes formed the operational heartbeat of organisations.
 Activity itself became a proxy for productivity.

 However, the emergence of artificial intelligence, autonomous systems, and identity-driven digital infrastructure is quietly dissolving much of this activity.
 The machinery of coordination — once the dominant cost of organisations — is increasingly handled by software.

-This paper introduces **selfdriven.business**, a model for organisations operating in an environment where the traditional signals of business activity have largely disappeared.
+This paper introduces selfdriven.business, a model for organisations operating in an environment where the traditional signals of business activity have largely disappeared.
 In such systems, value creation remains, but the *noise of coordination* fades away.

 Business does not stop.
 It simply becomes quiet.

----

 ## 1. The Age of Busy-ness